-- (33) A Certificant shall meet all FP Canada requirements for continued certification, including: - a) Making full and accurate Legal Declarations when completing their Annual Renewal Form.
-Reportable items are outlined in the "Declarations and Professional Obligations" section of the certification renewal form and include consumer proposals and bankruptcies; involvement in civil proceedings; criminal convictions; court orders; and investigations or decisions by professional bodies and regulatory/licensing bodies; - b) Advising FP Canada, in writing, of any changes to prior Legal Declarations within 15 days of becoming aware of new information; - c) Using the FP Canada Certification Marks in compliance with the rules and regulations of FP Canada, as established and amended from time to time; - d) Complying with all continuing education/professional development requirements set by FP Canada; and - e) Notifying FP Canada of any changes to the Certificant's legal name, employment and/or contact information.
+- (35) A Certificant shall meet all FP Canada requirements for continued certification, including: - a) Making full and accurate Legal Declarations when completing their Annual Renewal Form.
+Reportable items are outlined in the "Declarations and Professional Obligations" section of the certification renewal form and include consumer proposals and bankruptcies; involvement in civil proceedings; criminal convictions; court orders; and investigations or decisions by professional bodies and regulatory/licensing bodies; - b) Advising FP Canada, in writing, of any changes to prior Legal Declarations as soon as possible but no later than within 30 days of becoming aware of new information; - c) Using the FP Canada Certification Marks in compliance with the rules and regulations of FP Canada, as established and amended from time to time; - d) Complying with all continuing education/professional development requirements set by FP Canada; and - e) Notifying FP Canada of any changes to the Certificant's legal name, employment and/or contact information.